evmcnb/quartz-v3/content/Upper and Lower Limb Neurological Exam.md

 **Mononeuropathies** result in a localised sensory disturbance in the area supplied by the damaged nerve.

 **Peripheral neuropathy** typically causes symmetrical sensory deficits in a ‘glove and stocking’ distribution in the peripheral limbs.
-The most common causes of peripheral neuropathy are [[diabetes mellitus]] and chronic alcohol excess ([[B12 deficiency]]).
+The most common causes of peripheral neuropathy are [[Diabetes Mellitus]] and chronic alcohol excess ([[B12 deficiency]]).

 **Radiculopathy** occurs due to nerve root damage (e.g. compression by a herniated intervertebral disc), resulting in sensory disturbances in the associated dermatomes.